Priyanshu-Rawat-Entropy/AVOID-THE-VOID/README.md

 At the same time, avoid the moving Void.
 The longer you survive, the better!

-## Requirements

-Make sure you have Python installed.

-Install Pygame with:
-'''text
-   bash
-pip install pygame
-'''

 ## Controls

 | Key | Action |